IBM-Cloud/hackathon-prep-material/README.md

 * [Developing a Watson application in Node.js][watson_nodejs]
 * [Developing a Watson application in Java][watson_java]

+#### Blockchain technology

+Blockchains are all the rage these days and many hackathon apps make use of them.
+[Here are some quick tutorials to get you started](https://console.ng.bluemix.net/docs/services/blockchain/ibmblockchain_tutorials.html).

+If you want to dive deeper, [here is a link to 3 online courses](https://developer.ibm.com/courses/all-courses/blockchain-for-developers/)

 #### Online Courses

 Here is the link to all the Bluemix online classes from IBM: [developerWorks Courses][developer_courses]